-Donor Value Year/s of Tenure Conditions Engineering 1 Harold G. Conde Memorial Fellowship \$7350 pa plus allowances 1 year Renewable up to 3 years.
-Applicants should be honours graduates permanently domiciled in Australia.
-The Fellowship is for graduate study or re- search in a field related to the electricity industry, including management.
-Australian Institute of Nuclear Science and Engineering Studentships Single students \$8563 pa.
-Dependent spouse allowance \$2220 pa, \$520 for each dependent child, plus some University expenses.
-1-3 years Applicants must be graduates in Nuclear Science or Engineering.
-At least one quarter of the period of tenure must be spent at the institute at Lucas Heights, NSW.
-Applications close early November.
-The Joseph Barling Fellowship Not less than \$8500 Maximum of 3 years Candidates should be electrical engineer- ing graduates of the University of New South Wales (in special circumstances mechanical and industrial engineering graduates may apply).
-The Fellowship is for full-time study for the award of the degree of Master of Business Administra- tion, Master of Public Administration or Doctor of Philosophy at the University.
-Ap- plications close 30 November.
-Shell Scholarship in Science or Engineering See below under Scie ance •
+Donor Value Year/s of Tenure Conditions Engineering (continued) · · · · · · · · · · · · · · · · · · · The Joseph Barling Fellowship Not less than \$8500 Maximum of 3 years Candidates should be electrical engineer- ing graduates of the University of New South Wales (in special circumstances mechanical and industrial engineering graduates may apply).
+The Fellowship is for full-time study for the award of the degree of Master of Business Administra- tion or Doctor of Philosophy at the Univer- sity.
+Applications close 30 November.
+Shell Scholarship in Science or Engineering See below under Science